 With the convergence of historical and generational socio-economic inequalities, and a loss of middle jobs that provide living wages and upward mobility, the need to scale our enterprise to offer strategic skill-building and coaching within a supportive environment, as a bridge to longer-term employment and educational opportunity, is growing more and more critical, every day.

 The urban university Board of Directors recently conducted strategic planning to identify organizational priorities for 2017-2018 that would support our overall goal of expanding our impact on single moms living in poverty in the East Bay community.

-- Scaling the urban furniture & boutique social enterprise to support the expansion of the Single Moms at Work program, and
+- Scaling the urban furniture & boutique social enterprise to support the expansion of the Single Moms at Work program;

-We will continue to work to improve the socioeconomic status of impoverished individuals through entrepreneurial pathways and enterprises.
-Beyond 2018, we aspire to create, in addition to our existing retail establishments, multiple transitional employment enterprise to offer employment to single parents.
+Beyond 2018, we aspire to create, in addition to our existing retail establishments, multiple transitional employment enterprises as a viable ecosystem to support single moms.
 We are striving towards becoming a fully financially self-sustaining nonprofit organization as we create jobs for the community.